zhongyin/zhongyin.github.io/README.md

 - [guumaster/hostctl](https://github.com/guumaster/hostctl) - Your dev tool to manage /etc/hosts like a pro!
 - [vitessio/vitess](https://github.com/vitessio/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [toolkits/pkg](https://github.com/toolkits/pkg) - golang pkg
-- [ccfos/nightingale](https://github.com/ccfos/nightingale) - An enterprise-level cloud-native monitoring system, which can be used as drop-in replacement of Prometheus for alerting and Grafana for visualization.
+- [ccfos/nightingale](https://github.com/ccfos/nightingale) - An enterprise-level cloud-native observability solution, which can be used as drop-in replacement of Prometheus for alerting and Grafana for visualization.
 - [xtaci/kcp-go](https://github.com/xtaci/kcp-go) - A Crypto-Secure, Production-Grade Reliable-UDP Library for golang with FEC
 - [mosn/mosn](https://github.com/mosn/mosn) - The Cloud-Native Network Proxy Platform
 - [printfcoder/stack-rpc-tutorials](https://github.com/printfcoder/stack-rpc-tutorials) - Stack-RPC 中文示例、教程、资料，源码解读